Event Shape Selection Method in Search of the Chiral Magnetic Effect in Heavy-ion Collisions: simulation results

 Similarly, pair $v_2$ also contains the CME signal:

-Considering $N_{\rm SS}/(N_{\rm{OS}}+N_{\rm{SS}})\approx 0.5$, pair $v_2$ is evidently dominated by $v_2^\pi$, leading to the observed constancy of pair $v_2$ in Fig.~\ref{v2_avfd}(a).
+Considering the small values of $(N_{\rm OS}-N_{\rm{SS}})/(N_{\rm{OS}}+N_{\rm{SS}})$ and later terms, pair $v_2$ is evidently dominated by $v_2^\pi$, leading to the observed constancy of pair $v_2$ in Fig.~\ref{v2_avfd}(a).
 However, when using pair $v_2$ as the elliptic flow variable for background control, the second term in Eq.~(\ref{resonancev2_15}) becomes nonnegligible, because the over-subtraction of background as demonstrated in Fig.~\ref{AVFD_4} is still present, although to a lesser extent.

 Previous works using EBE-AVFD~\cite{ESS-1} have shown that constructing both $v_2$ and $q_2$ from the same group of particles can introduce inherent self-correlations.
 Consequently, the unmixed ESS variants (with single $q_2^2$ and single $v_2$ or with pair $q_2^2$ and pair $v_2$) tend to under-subtract the background.
 To mitigate such residual backgrounds, we have introduced in Sec.~\ref{sec:ess} mixed combinations (with pair $q_2^2$ and single $v_2$ or with single $q_2^2$ and pair $v_2$).
 However, as mentioned in the preceding paragraph, pair $v_2$ also encompasses the CME signal, which could cause an over-subtraction of background in $\Delta\gamma_{112}$.
 Therefore, the ESS recipe using single $v_2$ as the elliptic flow variable and pair $q_2^2$ as the event shape variable emerges as the optimal solution.